elreco/LaravelFortnite/readme.md

 ?>
 ```

 2) Init a new LaravelFortnite object and set your api Key.
-You can have a key by rgistering on [FortniteAPI.com](https://fortniteapi.com)
+You can have a key by registering on [FortniteAPI.com](https://fortniteapi.com)

 ```
 <?php